-According to an assessment by the Natural Resources Institute Finland (Luke), the number of bears in Finland was 2,130 to 2,260 before the 2018 hunting season opens.
+According to an assessment by the Natural Resources Institute Finland (Luke), the number of bears in Finland was 2,300 to 2,500 before the 2020 hunting season opens.
+The estimate is about 14 percent higher than the previous estimate.

 Statements by Luke on assessments of population size are available at Riistahavainnot.fi (in Finnish).